DanielEichman/PRISM_Eichman/README.md

 | 101   | IN       | 1000 | X    | 1000   | 350       |
 | 110   | ADD      | 1001 | 0010 | 1011   | 360       |
 | 111   | LD       | 1010 | X    | 1010   | 420       |

+The major error I had was that I did not know when to use the Data and when to use the Acc.
+Also I did not realize a when statement does not need to be in a process.
 ###Discussion of Datapath Modifications
 ###Datapath Test and Debug
 ###Discussion of Testbench Operation